On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Growth of torsion

 Given a hyperbolic knot Dunfield, Friedl and Jackson \cite{DFJ} have introduced an invariant $\mathcal{T}_K (t) \in \C[t^{\pm1}]$ which is defined as the normalized twisted Alexander polynomial of $K$ corresponding to the discrete and faithful $\SL_2 (\C)$-representation of the knot group.
-It follows from \cite[Corollary 3.12]{SW3} and \cite[Theorem 3.7]{Raimbault} or \cite[Theorem 4]{Le} (when the twisted Alexander polynomial is zero) that the following holds: Let $M_n$ be the $n$-th cyclic ramified cover of $\mathbb{S}^3$ along $K$, then for $n$ large enough $M_n$ is hyperbolic and
+It follows from \cite[Theorem 4]{Le} that the following holds: let $M_n$ be the $n$-th cyclic ramified cover of $\mathbb{S}^3$ along $K$, then for $n$ large enough $M_n$ is hyperbolic and

 where $m$ is the exponential Mahler measure.
-On the other hand Friedl and Jackson \cite{FriedlJackson} produce computations that suggest that $\log m ( \mathcal{T}_K )$ correlates strongly with $\mathrm{vol} (K)$: As $\mathrm{vol} (K)$ tends to infinity the ratio $\log m ( \mathcal{T}_K ) / \mathrm{vol} (K)$ seems to tend to a constant $\approx 0.29$.
+On the other hand Friedl and Jackson \cite{FriedlJackson} produce computations that suggest that $\log m ( \mathcal{T}_K )$ correlates strongly with $\mathrm{vol} (K)$: as $\mathrm{vol} (K)$ tends to infinity the ratio $\log m ( \mathcal{T}_K ) / \mathrm{vol} (K)$ seems to tend to a constant $\approx 0.29$.

 Let $\overline{M}_n$ be the hyperbolic orbifold with underlying space $\mathbb{S}^3$ and $n$-th cyclic singularity along $K$.
 Then $M_n$ is a regular $n$-sheeted cover of $\overline{M}_n$.
 Now recalling that $\overline{M}_n$ BS-converges toward $\mathbb{S}^3 - K$ (and in particular that $\mathrm{vol} (\overline{M}_n ) \rightarrow \mathrm{vol} (K)$) as $n$ tends to infinity and that $11/12 \pi \approx 0.29$, in view of Theorem \ref{thm7} and equation \eqref{eq:ex2} it is natural to ask the following question (compare \cite{PurcellSouto}):